 Scientific Method (1 serving) 1.
 Ask a question 2.
-Formulate a hypothesi Perform experiment until thoroughly cooked. n additional observations.
+Formulate a hypothesis 3.
+Perform experiment Collect data Bake until thoroughly cooked.
+Garnish with additional observations.

 Science Flowchart

 As you learned from the activity above, scientists do not follow one Scientific Method.
 Rather, science is complex.
 Notice in the flowchart, for instance, that it is non-linear; every study is unpredictable and follows a different path.
 Moreover, the research is not "done" after one investigation.
 Results often lead to new questions or new ways to investigate a similar question.
 Also notice in the flowchart that one of the main elements is "Community Analysis and Feedback."
 Science is a social endeavor and scientists talk to each other about their research before, during, and after an investigation is done and even published.